aodinokov/noctl-airship-poc/kpt-functions/replacement/README.md

 ## Running the Example

-Run the validator with:
+Run the function with:

     kustomize config run local-resource/

-This will create all needed files (volumes emulation), configure env variables run the cmdline and cleanups files created after that.
+This will make the necessary changes in the yaml documents.